constoria/deduplication-helper/README.md

-# deduplication-helper
+# Deduplication Helper for EndNote
-Cleans DOI and page numbers in RIS and TXT files for bibliographic references' deduplication
+Cleans DOI and page numbers in RIS and TXT files for bibliographic references deduplication

 - DOI fields (`DO`) by adding `https://doi.org/` if missing
 - Decoding of encoded characters (e.g., `%28` → `(`, `%29` → `)`)